-Religious beliefs and practices can be a great source of comfort and hope, especially during times of crisis.
+Spirituality can be a great source of comfort and hope, especially during times of crisis.
 As a Jewish mother of two children with mental health diagnosis, my perspective on almost everything is filtered through the lens of their struggles.
-One silver lining in the dark cloud of parenting a child with mental illness is finding deeper meaning and insights into Jewish traditions and Torah teachings.
-Gain knowledge to help other families cope with uncertain times.
+One silver lining in the dark cloud of parenting a child with mental illness is finding deeper meaning into Jewish traditions and Torah teachings.

 Sharing my reflections as a mother of a struggling teen.
 Ten percent of young adults say they experienced suicidal thoughts in the past year.
 Awareness and support is the first step to saving lives.
 The messages in the article can apply to anyone no matter what religion.
-Read my article "Who Shall Live and Who Shall Die?" as featured on the blog page of the Blue Dove Foundation and eJewish Philanthropy. https://ejewishphilanthropy.com/who-shall-live-who-shall-die-reflections-on-mental-health-for-the-high-holidays/
+Featured by eJewish Philanthropy and the Blue Dove Foundation.

 "Your post may me tear up with the vivid sense of what could have been in that moment."